bhoomika1714/ComputerNetworks-Top-Down-Approach/ApplicationLayer.md

 - If an object hasn't changed, a `304 Not Modified response` allows the cache to serve the locally cached object.

 > value of the If-modified-since: header line is exactly equal to the value of the Last-Modified: header line that was sent by the server initially.

+# Web Caching Explained

+Web caching is a technique used to **store copies of web resources** temporarily to reduce loading times, save bandwidth, and improve the overall performance of web applications.
+Caching helps deliver content faster by storing it close to the user, reducing the need to retrieve the same resources repeatedly from the original server.

+---

+## 1. What is Web Caching?

+In a typical web request, a browser (client) makes a request to the server, which processes and returns the requested data.
+However, if the same resource (like an image, CSS file, or HTML page) is requested frequently, this process can slow things down.
+A **cache** saves a copy of the data, so when the client requests the same resource again, it can be quickly delivered from the cache instead of contacting the server.

+## 3. How Web Caching Works

+The caching process generally works as follows:

+1. **Client Requests Resource**: The client requests a resource (e.g., an image or webpage).
+2. **Cache Checks if Resource is Available**: The cache checks if a copy of the resource is already stored.
+If it is, the resource is delivered from the cache (a "cache hit").
+3. **Cache Miss**: If the resource is not cached (a "cache miss"), the cache retrieves the resource from the origin server.
+4. **Store in Cache**: The resource is stored in the cache for future requests.

+---

+## 6. Advantages and Disadvantages of Web Caching

+### Advantages:
+- **Improved Speed and Performance**: Cached resources are served faster.
+- **Reduced Bandwidth and Costs**: Less data is transferred between server and client.
+- **Less Load on Servers**: The origin server can handle more unique requests by reducing repeated requests.

+### Disadvantages:
+- **Stale Content**: Cached data might be outdated if not revalidated properly.
+- **Inconsistent Data**: Users may see older versions of dynamic content.
+- **Complexity in Management**: Configuring and managing caching rules can be complex, especially for frequently updated content.

+---